Tomas0015/System-Q/README.md

 - Battery module for either backup power or completely wireless operation
 - Siren featuring an "ahooga" horn with microphone feedback, to verify that the siren is actually functional (Bus powered due to high power requirements)
 - Central control unit based on some variation of raspberry pi running python scripts with an in-built flasher for the peripherals and potentially some kind of GSM modem for communicating current events.
+- In the current version, the batteries will most likely not be rechargeable and generally not integrated that well.
+Currently it's 4 AA batteries and a diode to prevent charging them, they are connected to the main boards voltage regulator, because connecting them directly to the uController did not feel right.
+One possible problem is that the board doesn't know where is it getting power from, that's rather unfortunate.

  # Central control unit
 - Based on raspberrry Pi